CholoCantos/Food-Ordering-System/README.md

 # Food Ordering System (CLI)

 * This program is called the food ordering system.
 This program utilizes oop principles in python.
 Our food ordering system mainly focuses on pansiterias / lomians.
 It is named "Pansiteria Magnifico".
 The main items are mostly pansit and lomi.
 There are also extras and drinks to choose from to truly enjoy it with their food.
+This program aims to aid in more fast and secure payment and food ordering.

 # How the program works
 * To order, Press [o].
 It will automatically convert the lowercase o into an uppercase o.